ACM-Summer-Of-Code-2024/Artificial-Intelligence/README.md

 Week5:
 Deadline: 16th of Shahrivar.

-1. Do the exercises and textbooks of this Kaggel course as a practice: (50 Points)
+1. Do the exercises and textbooks of this Kaggel course as a practice: (40 Points)
   * https://www.kaggle.com/learn/feature-engineering
   * https://www.kaggle.com/code/alexisbcook/parsing-dates
   * https://www.kaggle.com/code/alexisbcook/character-encodings
   * https://www.kaggle.com/code/alexisbcook/inconsistent-data-entry

+2. Do the exercises and textbooks of this Kaggel course as a practice: (80 Points)
   * https://www.kaggle.com/learn/intro-to-deep-learning
   * https://www.kaggle.com/learn/computer-vision

-2. Complete the fourth week assignment titled Week4.ipynb.
+3. Complete the fourth week assignment titled Week4.ipynb.
 A part of this assignment, which is beyond what is learned in class, is included in the form of bonus.
-(160 Points)
+(180 Points)